bobm123/LinesTable/README.md

 ## Import Offsets Table

 This project is a tool that generate a 3D model of a ship's hull given a table of points in the form of a traditional shipwright's offset or lines table.
-These tables contain, in theory all the information needed to momdell a ships hull, but locating the individual points using 3D modeling tools can be tedious.
+These tables contain, in theory, all the information needed to model a ships hull, but locating the individual points using 3D modeling tools can be tedious.
 Two drawing applications are the target for this project: OpenSCAD and Fusion 360.
 OpenSCAD is designed to define objects grammatically, so seems like a good first step, but has limited ability to handle curves.
 Fusion 360 includes 3D modeling and design tools with API for both Python and C++.
-While these can be
+While these can be challenging to use, they unlock a rich array of design features.

-Input intended to be a CSV file containing the offset data.
+Inputs are intended to be CSV (comma seperated values) files containing the offset data.
+As an interim solution they also include a JSON format of the specific data needed by the applicatoins.
 To make problem a little easier to handle, the tool is fairly opinionated about the table's format.
 This shouldn't too much of a restrictions as these tables follow a fairly constant pattern.
-Some human intervention will inevitably be needed, but where necessary should be easily done with spreadsheet editing tools.
-I've been using google docs to generate the test files, but any application that can produce comma separated values (.csv) files should be fine.
+Some human intervention will inevitably be needed.
+When necessary this should be easy to do with spreadsheet editing tools.
+I've been using Google docs to generate the test files, but any application that can produce CSV files should be fine.

 Here is an example of a fairly typical table of offsets.
 This one was taken from a reprint of an article by Howard Chapelle on the Chesepeak Bay Sharpie found
 [here](http://www.duckworksmagazine.com/04/s/articles/chapelle/index.cfm)